hankehly/ebcustom/README.md

     Application Healthcheck URL: /ping/
 ```

+#### How do I know my worker jobs are being executed on worker instances and not on my webserver?
+TODO

 ## Troubleshooting
 Here are some errors I encountered during development.
 I will leave them here for future reference.
 #### The following resource(s) failed to create: MyCacheSecurityGroup.